pdfclown/pdfclown-common/docs/structure.md

 ## Project Hierarchy

-A pdfClown.org project SHALL be defined according to this hierarchy (initially drafted via [Copilot](https://github.com/copilot/share/820d121c-42e4-8cb2-b011-1a0be4ce2032)):
+A pdfClown.org project SHALL be defined according to this hierarchy:

 ![Image](res/images/project-hierarchy.svg)